Duality and Stacking of Bosonic and Fermionic SPT Phases: Dualities of SPT phases

-coming from Eq. \eqref{isommap}, can be implemented by an autoequivalence of $Z({\rm Vec}_\cG)$.
-The answer is no, except in the special case where $\cJ\cW$ is an isomorphism.
-Note that $\cJ\cW^{-1}\cX$ maps the trivial phase to the trivial phase, so the stacked SPT $\zeta$ must be trivial.
-Then note that the induced action $a^*$ on the SPT classification is an automorphism, $a^*(\omega+\omega')=a^*\omega+a^*\omega'$, so $\cJ\cW^{-1}\cX$ is only of this form when it is an automorphism $\cB\ra\cB$.
+This fact appears in Ref. \cite{nikshych2013categorical} (Cor.
+6.9, Prop 7.11),\footnote{Ref. \cite{nikshych2013categorical} considers the action on Lagrangian subcategories, but Lagrangian subcategories and Lagrangian algebras coincide on the level of anyons when $\cG$ is abelian -- Lagrangian subcategories are fusion categories generated by some subset of anyons of $Z({\rm Vec}_\cG)$, while Lagrangian algebras correspond to direct sums of the same anyons \cite{Naidu_2008}.} and we give a self-contained proof of it in \cref{sec:dualities_app}.
+Now let us ask when $\cJ\cW^{-1}\cX$ is of this form.
+It fixes the trivial phase, so the stacked SPT $\zeta$ must be trivial.
+The induced action $a^*$ on the SPT classification is an automorphism, $a^*(\omega+\omega')=a^*\omega+a^*\omega'$, so $\cJ\cW^{-1}\cX$ is only of this form when it is an automorphism.
 Since $\cX$ is an isomorphism, $\cJ\cW$ must be an isomorphism as well, which it typically is not.
 This means there is no duality transformation implementing $\cX$ in general.

+It turns out that the full theory of dualities that map SPT phases to SPT phases is more complicated, as not all of them stabilize $\Rep(\cG)$ or even act on SPT phases like those that stabilize $\Rep(\cG)$; in fact, there are $\cL_{\cG,0}$-fixing, SPT-stabilizing dualities whose actions on SPT phases are not automorphisms.
+Nevertheless, the conclusion of the previous paragraph holds.
+In \cref{sec:dualities_app}, we demonstrate through examples how dualities can induce exotic actions on SPT phases and we prove the following theorem: